-Issue Action Review of audit and non-audit services and fees The external auditor is not engaged by the Group to carry out any non-audit work in respect of which it might, in the future, be required to express an audit opinion.
-The role of external auditor was put out to tender during the year and The Audit Committee took the decision to change the external auditor for the Group and Company for the year under review.
-The Committee reviewed the fees charged for the provision of audit and non-audit services and determined that they were in line with fees charged to companies of similar size and stage of development.
+Issue Action • Review of audit and non-audit services and fees The external auditor is not engaged by the Group to carry out any non-audit work in respect of which it might, in the future, be required to express an audit opinion.
+The Committee reviewed the fees charged for the provision of audit and non- audit services and determined that they were in line with fees charged to companies of similar size and stage of development.
 The Committee considered and was satisfied the external auditor's assessment of its own independence.